-A number of endangered or vulnerable animal and plant species can still be found in these areas particularly in locations along Prospect Creek bordering Cumberland Council and Cabramatta Creek bordering Liverpool City Council.
-A number of native amphibious and bird species and can also be found throughout the waterways of the City.
+A number of endangered or vulnerable animal and plant species can still be found in these areas, particularly in locations along Prospect Creek bordering Cumberland Council and Cabramatta Creek bordering Liverpool City Council.
+A number of native amphibious and bird species can also be found throughout the waterways of the City.

-To maintain these areas, Council conducts a range of activities including protection of public areas used for recreation.
-Fairfield City's Environment Volunteer Program includes tree planting, weed removal, rubbish removal, habitat restoration, bushland regeneration, and community education.
+Urban development is causing negative impacts on the natural environment including native vegetation, fauna habitats, waterways and riparian areas.
+To respond, Council conducts a range of activities, including protection of public areas used for recreation.
+Fairfield City's Environment Volunteer Program includes tree planting, weed removal, rubbish removal, habitat restoration, bushland regeneration and community education.